10001 - RMS Titanic White Star Line |

 THE GILBOW MODELS

-The Titanic class Liner models are to a scale 1:1750 and were the first models in the range use just the 'Gilbow' branding.
+The Olympic class Liner models are to a scale 1:1750 and were the first models issued under the 'Gilbow' branding.

-The level of detail on the ships is fairly high, and variations in the number and positioning of the life boats exist between the models, reflecting the changes that were made to the sister vessels after the Titanic's sinking.
+The level of detail on the ships is fairly high, and variations in the number and positioning of the life boats exist between the models, this reflects the changes that were made to the sister vessels after the Titanic's sinking.